ARTICLE

 Bloomberg Professional Services

-Insurance companies across Asia Pacific (APAC) are primed for robust growth, aided by healthy margins and steady growth in premiums and volumes.
-These were the key forecasts of Bloomberg Intelligence’s mid-year outlook report, which also pointed to areas of attention for APAC insurers if they are to remain competitive.
+Insurance companies across Asia Pacific (APAC) are primed for robust growth in 2026, aided by healthy margins and steady growth in premiums and volumes.
+These were the key forecasts of Bloomberg Intelligence’s 2026 outlook, which also pointed to areas of attention for APAC insurers if they are to remain competitive.

 On the life insurance side, APAC insurers’ new-business value (NBV) is likely to rise by double digits while the sector’s total capital return is set to outpace equity benchmarks.
 Property & Casualty (P&C) firms too are seen growing their premiums, led by healthy underwriting margins and investment returns at companies in Australia, Japan and China.

-The outlook for life insurers is particularly strong, with NBV projected to have grown by an average of 15% in 2025, with NBVs of Chinese insurers expected to rise to nearly 20% as their margins improve.
-This outlook is supported by strong demand in key markets like Hong Kong, mainland China, Singapore and Thailand, benefiting major players like AIA and Prudential.
+The outlook for life insurers is particularly strong, with NBV projected to grow by 10% or more on average in 2026, moderating from a high 2025 base.
+NBVs of Chinese insurers are expected to rise around 20% on margin expansion as insurers continue to shift away from guaranteed products toward participating and protection-focused policies.
+This outlook is supported by strong demand in key markets like Hong Kong, mainland China and Singapore, benefiting major players like AIA and Prudential.

-Additionally, this growth is complemented by Asian insurers’ total capital return of about 4.8%, which outpaces equity benchmarks and risk-free rates, and indications of share buybacks worth $7.5 billion over the next six months to one year.
-The region’s P&C insurers tracked by Bloomberg Intelligence gained 23% in the first half of 2025, outpacing the MSCI Asia Pacific Index’s 10% gain.
+Additionally, this growth is complemented by Asian insurers’ total capital return of about 5.3%, which outpaces equity benchmarks and risk-free rates, and indications of share buybacks worth $6.5 billion over the next six months to one year.
+The region’s P&C insurers tracked by Bloomberg Intelligence showed full-year 2025 performance of 28% leading into 2026, outpacing the MSCI Asia Pacific Index’s 22% gain.

 Growth in the shadow of market volatility

-This optimistic forecast, however, is complicated by APAC’s complex and rapidly evolving business environment that presents insurance firms with a dual challenge: navigating external market shocks while managing internal operational, compliance and scalability hurdles.
+This optimistic forecast, however, is complicated by APAC’s complex and rapidly evolving business environment that presents insurance firms with a dual challenge: navigating external market shocks while managing internal operational, compliance and scalability hurdles in a period of heightened market and regulatory uncertainty.

 Success in 2026 and beyond will therefore depend not just on capturing opportunities in Asian and Pacific markets, but on skilfully balancing these competing pressures.
-Key to overcoming these risks will be smart, joined-up systems and information.
+Key to overcoming these risks will be smart, joined-up systems and information, enabling insurers to respond more effectively to market volatility, regulatory change and shifting risk exposures.

 Geopolitics